 The group benefits from numerous partnerships, many long-standing and regularly revived, which have been nurtured through collaborative research and/or formal agreements.
 We have been particularly strong internationally with an excellent record of engagement reflected in our projects and networks.
 Our research work has helped to shape government policy in diverse areas from climate change to pollution and driven innovation in industry.

-This website acts as a connection point where you can access relevant work carried out across the University through the Water Theme of the Newcastle Institute for Research on Sustainability (NIReS), which is actively working to develop the interdisciplinary nature of our activities, both internally, across schools including Civil Engineering and Geosciences; Geography, Politics and Sociology; Agriculture, Food and Rural Development; Chemical Engineering and Advanced Materials; Marine Science and Technology; as well as with our external partners.'
+This website acts as a connection point where you can access relevant work carried out across the University in Water.
+NIReS is actively working to develop the interdisciplinary nature of our activities, both internally, across schools including Civil Engineering and Geosciences; Geography, Politics and Sociology; Agriculture, Food and Rural Development; Chemical Engineering and Advanced Materials; Marine Science and Technology; as well as with our external partners.'

 Water is among the planet’s most precious commodities.
 Global issues, like climate change and increasing population numbers, are impacting upon the supply and demand for water resources.
 At Newcastle University, we are focussing our attention on sustainable water management, helping to shape national and international policy in areas including: